CognitiveProgrammer/Move_Over_ObjectOriented_Using_tuples/Usage of tuples/README.md

 ```
 # 1.3 Some benefits of using tuples over structs and classes
-*With struct and classes, you need to know number of elements and types of elements, however with tuples, it can be known using standard library functions*
+*With struct and classes, you need to know the number of elements and types of elements, however, with tuples, it can be known using standard library functions*
 ```
 typedef tuple<int, char, float>  Tp;
 Tp tpOne(1,'c',2.5);